alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 This article is a reformatted version of my submission to the [Summer of Math Exposition 2](https://summerofmathexposition.substack.com/p/the-summer-of-math-exposition-is?s=r) (SoME2) contest hosted by the YouTube creator [3Blue1Brown](https://www.youtube.com/c/3blue1brown).
 You can find the original article [here](https://medium.com/@lextmcdowell/factoring-with-geometry-lestras-method-e34f917faf4).

 In this article, I want to tell you about one of my favorite mathematical algorithms: **Lenstra’s method**.
-It is an algorithm for factoring large integers but it approaches the problem from a unique perspective.
-Though to understand how this algorithm works, I’ll need to take you on a journey through the world of number theory.
+It is an algorithm for factoring large integers which approaches the problem from a unique perspective.
+In order to understand how this algorithm works, I'll need to take you on a journey through the world of number theory.

 **(DISCLAIMER)** I’ve written this article to be approachable to students from all different levels of math.
-As a result, the proofs below are high-level and not especially rigorous, though I strive to maintain depth and accuracy with my explanations.
+As a result, the proofs below are not especially rigorous, though I strive to maintain depth and accuracy with my explanations.
 My goal is to build intuition and enthusiasm, but if you would like a more comprehensive, formal, and rigorous description of Lenstra’s method, I encourage you to consult the resources located at the bottom of this article.

 <br>